Main

-This is the opening song for The Little Mermaid, and as with most other animated movie opening songs, is brief but sets the tone of the movie.
+This is the opening song for "The Little Mermaid" and as with most other animated movie opening songs, is sets the tone of the movie.
 Sung by the sailors aboard Eric's ship as they venture the seas, and it's nice way to contrast the cynicism/superstition of the human world with the mystique of the merworld.
 The middle verse of the following lyrics cannot be heard in the movie, but is present in the soundtrack.

 I'll tell you a tale of the bottomless blue

-And it's hey to the starboard, heave-ho
+And it's, hey, to the starboard, heave-ho

 In mysterious fathoms below